mxs4321/WASPS-Scheduling-System/README.md

 ## [Client](client/README.md)

 The Client side is a React Web application.
 The client-side requires [Node.js](https://nodejs.org/en/) to be installed before it can be run.
 To Run the client side, you must change into the directory with `cd client`.
-If dependencies are not installed run `npm install` to install them and then you can run the test using `npm start`.
+If dependencies are not installed run `npm install` to install them and then you can run the app using `npm start`.

 ```bash
 cd client